altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Put hometags at top of tagging list
    - Long tap to open while tagging or deleting to see piv
    - Start button should disappear on "you're all done"
-   - Back button should not take you to login
+   - Back button should not take you to login (Tom)
    - In uploaded, reset of slide bar when going to a previous month
    - Confirm on delete single uploaded piv
    - Update number of pivs when deleting uploaded